-A noon report is a data sheet prepared by the ship’s chief engineer on a daily basis.
+A noon report is a data sheet prepared by the ship’s chief engineer daily.
 The report provides the vessel’s position and other relevant standardized data to assess the performance of the vessel based on its speed and environmental forces, including weather conditions.

 A general overview of the content of a noon report and how they are recorded:

-- Time of the report: time of noon report.
-Chief engineer and ship staff must ensure that the noon report is sent daily at the same time.
+Time of the report: time of noon report.
+The chief engineer and ship staff must ensure that the noon report is sent daily simultaneously.

-- Vessel Position: The position of the vessel taken from GPS of the ship in latitude and longitude at the time of noon (or time of report preparation).
+Vessel Position: The position of the vessel taken from the GPS of the ship in latitude and longitude at noon (or time of report preparation).

-- Average speed has done since last submitted noon report in knots: The average speed is calculated out from the net speed of the vessel in knots since last noon report.
+Average speed has been done since the last submitted noon report in knots: The average speed is calculated from the net speed of the vessel in knots since the last noon report.

-- Propeller Slip: The total revolutions of the propeller from noon to noon is obtained using the revolution counter.
-The engine distance can be calculated using the pitch of the propeller provided by the manufacturer.
+Propeller Slip: The total revolutions of the propeller from noon to noon is obtained using the revolution counter.
+The engine distance can be calculated using the propeller's pitch provided by the manufacturer.

-- Distance to Next Port of call/destination: The distance which the vessel needs to cover to reach the next port.
+Distance to Next Port of call/destination: The distance that the vessel needs to cover to reach the next port.